Diagnostic and therapeutic challenge of neuroendocrine endometrial carcinoma: a case report

 Histopathologically, neuroendocrine endometrial carcinoma exhibits the prototypical morphological features of small cell carcinoma: highly atypical cell sheets with scant to imperceptible cytoplasm, egg-like to slightly spindle-shaped nuclei hyperchromatic and scattered chromatin, and inconspicuous nucleoli.
 Moreover, nuclear molding, multiple mitoses, apoptosis, extensive necrosis, and crush artifacts are frequently seen.
 Therefore, immunohistochemical staining with chromogranin, synaptophysin, and CD56 are proposed to be the diagnostic criteria for neuroendocrine endometrial carcinoma as they can establish the tumor's neuroendocrinological nature [5].
 A retrospective study of 25 NECE cases revealed that 89 percent disagreed with its original diagnosis; misinterpreted as undifferentiated carcinoma, a sarcomatoid component of carcinosarcoma, endometrioid carcinoma, primitive neuroectodermal tumor, and carcinoid tumor [6].
 This can be reflected in our case, histopathological results were initially interpreted as adenosquamous carcinoma and finally diagnosed as NECE after surgery.

 There are currently no guidelines for treatment strategies for endometrial neuroendocrine carcinoma.
 What is now available in the literature are case reports and case series.
 Several studies have suggested treatment using surgical resection, radiotherapy, and platinum-based chemotherapy (cisplatin), all based on small cell lung cancer treatment.
 No extensive studies or prospective clinical trials have been conducted to guide the therapy in neuroendocrine endometrial carcinoma.
 For this histopathologic type from tumors on other organs, the proposed drug is etoposide and platinum-based chemotherapy [3,6].
-A case series of 25 patients by Pocrnich and colleagues reported long-term survival of patients with FIGO stage III.
+A case series of 25 patients by Pocrnich et al. reported long-term survival of patients with FIGO stage III.
 Out of the ten cases with FIGO stage III, six cases achieved long-term survival with a median of 79 months without evidence of disease.
 Three of the five patients with FIGO stage I disease attained more than 60 months without evidence of disease, while one achieved 37 months without evidence of disease.
 The remaining 12 patients died of disease, while survival data of the remaining three patients were unavailable.
-All the patients without evidence of disease received a combination of hysterectomy, platinum-based chemotherapy, and radiotherapy, except for two patients who received only a hysterectomy (FIGO stage IA) and a hysterectomy and radiotherapy (FIGO stage IB).
-[6] Schlechtweg and colleagues who retrospectively studied 364 women with NECE revealed that radiotherapy showed no reduction in the risk of death.
+All the patients without evidence of disease received a combination of hysterectomy, platinum-based chemotherapy, and radiotherapy, except for two patients who received only a hysterectomy (FIGO stage IA) and a hysterectomy and radiotherapy (FIGO stage IB) [6].
+Schlechtweg et al. who retrospectively studied 364 women with NECE revealed that radiotherapy showed no reduction in the risk of death.
 Chemotherapy, however, has significantly reduced the risk of death.
 In our case, radiotherapy was done to control the profuse bleeding symptom [3].
 However, a prospective clinical trial is required to study the efficacy of radiotherapy in treating NECE.

 Studies have reported the use of targeted therapy for other types of neuroendocrine tumors.
 One example is the use of phosphoinositide 3-kinase (PI3K) inhibitor, cisplatin, and etoposide combination, which significantly reduced cell growth of cervical neuroendocrine carcinoma [7].
-The use of programmed cell death protein 1 (PD-1) inhibitor has also been combined with nivolumab to treat FIGO stage IB2 cervical neuroendocrine carcinoma, showing complete resolution after six doses of 3mg/kg IV every two weeks [8].
+The use of programmed cell death protein 1 (PD-1) inhibitor has also been combined with nivolumab to treat FIGO stage IB2 cervical neuroendocrine carcinoma, showing complete resolution after six doses of 3 mg/kg IV every two weeks [8].
 Unlike neuroendocrine tumors of the gastrointestinal tract and lungs, the rarity of NECE itself may become an obstacle in having a prospective clinical trial performed [3].

 Despite our patient being first diagnosed with FIGO stage IB endometrial neuroendocrine carcinoma, poor compliance due to loss of follow-up has hindered timely treatment of the disease, allowing further spread of the disease and worsening an already poor prognosis of NECE.
 The fear of contracting COVID-19 in healthcare facilities during the height of the pandemic has been studied.
-Montalto and colleagues reported that more than half of surgery patients are concerned about contracting COVID-19 at the hospital [9].
+Montalto et al. reported that more than half of surgery patients are concerned about contracting COVID-19 at the hospital [9].
 He and colleagues reported a significant association between delayed breast cancer treatment with fear/anxiety levels concerning COVID-19, which includes chemotherapy, radiotherapy, targeted therapies, and endocrine therapy [10].

 NECE is a rare form of endometrial carcinoma.
 Due to its rarity, the aggressive spread of disease, and challenging diagnostic nature, it is prevalent for metastasis to have already occurred at the time of diagnosis in patients with neuroendocrine endometrial carcinoma.
 There are no guidelines for treating NECE; current treatment approaches are based on data for neuroendocrine carcinoma of the lung.
 A prospective clinical trial must be performed to formulate an urgently needed guideline for treating NECE.